-Completed Public Records Request forms may be directed to the Public Records Custodian, McIntosh Area School, PO Box 769, McIntosh, FL 32664.
+Completed Public Records Request forms may be directed to the Public Records Custodian, Mr. David Friedlander via any of the means below:

-The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
+The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.

 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students."

-Parents or eligible students have the right to inspect & review the student's education records maintained by the school.
+Parents or eligible students have the right to inspect and review the student's education records maintained by the school.
 Schools are not required to provide copies of records unless it is impossible for parents or eligible students to review the records.
 Schools may charge a fee for copies.